sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 ## What excites you about this company?

-I'm impressed by your software solutions and how they [mission].
+I'm interested in your software solutions and how they [mission].
 I enjoy working in a collaborative environment where I can learn from others and apply my skills to meaningful projects.
 I also strive for quality and excellence in everything I do, and I'm confident that I can deliver value to your team and your vision of [vision]

+I am interested in working for your company because I believe I can contribute to your vision of [vision].
+I value collaboration, growth and innovation, and I am eager to learn from your talented team and apply my skills and knowledge to your projects.

 ## What value can you bring to this company?